 The Phi Phi islands marine park is an area of truly outstanding natural beauty.
 Dramatic 200-metre high jungle-capped limestone cliffs with tree roots desperately clinging their sides rise vertically out of the turquoise water.
 Below the water the scenery is just as dramatic...

-Our day begins at the dive shop at 8.30am where we meet our instructor, a charismatic Dutchman named Walter who’s been working as an instructor in Phi Phi for two years.
+Our day begins at the dive shop at 8.30am where we meet our instructor, a charismatic Dutchman named Walter who’s a long-experienced diving instructor in Phi Phi.
 Once everyone has arrived we make our way towards the pier and on the way I contemplate whether we’ll see any sharks or even a turtle or a manta ray.

 Our dive boat looks a real workhorse.
 She’s Nautica, a 20m (66 feet) custom dive boat built in 2000, with a five metre (16.5 feet) beam, huge dive deck, large shaded area with seating and a large sundeck.
 She makes an extremely comfortable dive boat that can easily accommodate up to 20 divers.
 It’s apparent after a quick look at the other dive boats that Nautica is queen of these seas.

 Walter begins the brief as we pull away from the pier, sitting on the top deck basking in the morning sun.
 We have a quick reminder of the (standard) hand signals we’re going to be using and we’re also informed of a three-minute safety stop at five metres at the end of the dive before resurfacing.
 There are just two of us in our group with Walter which is great as small groups make diving so much more fun.